worlickwerx/pi-parport/README.md

 ### Building the driver

-For convenience, the generic parport code is duplicated in this repo, since the Raspberry Pi Foundation does not ship the compiled modules in the `raspberrypi-kernel` package.
+For convenience, the generic parport code is duplicated in this repo, since the Raspberry Pi Foundation does not ship the compiled modules in the `raspberrypi-kernel` package (at least in old Raspbian versions).
+If you are intending to use a specific old version of Raspbian, there is the shell script `get_parport_src.sh` to assist you in getting the code from that particular version.

 Clone this repo, then run the following with `${TOPDIR}` representing the top level directory of the cloned repo: